ZipHQ/bar-raiser/README.md

    git push origin vX.Y.Z
    ```
 3. The [GitHub release workflow](https://github.com/ZipHQ/bar-raiser/actions/workflows/release.yml) will automatically build and publish the release based on the tagged commit.

+## Credits

+This project was developed collaboratively by the [Zip](https://ziphq.com/) Infra team.
+For insights into our work and ongoing updates, check out our tech blog. [tech blog](https://engineering.ziphq.com/).